1. Dialogue Clarity

 Not sure what dBFS – decibels full scale is?
 Check this out.
 And keep in mind, dBFS is NOT dB; which is the usual volume indicator in your NLE.
 These values are also very close to what VOD platforms like Netflix will want.
 However, always ask for the deliverables spec when delivering to these outlets, as their specs can change which could cost you money and time if you fail QC.

 More often than not, your work is going to end up on the public web.
 This presents several problems: Mainly, what are people watching on?
 Is it a smartphone and a pair of headphones, or a smart TV hooked up to a home theater system?
 Because of this, there is no set standard.
-Which means we need to find a common denominator so that the fewest amount of viewers will have to adjust the volume knob on their devices.
+This means we need to find a common denominator so that the fewest amount of viewers will have to adjust the volume knob on their devices.

 I normally aim for my web mixes – that is, YouTube, Vimeo, etc, to be peaking at -2 or -3dB.
 This means dialogue should not exceed here at peak.
 Often we can accomplish this by using a compressor, which is included in most NLEs.